Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Introduction

 Topological functionals of $f$ are usually defined in terms of these sets (restricted to some compact domain).

-Nazarov and Sodin \cite{ns16} established one of the seminal results in this area: a law of large numbers for the `component count'.
+\underline{Law of large numbers:} Nazarov and Sodin \cite{ns16} established one of the seminal results in this area: a law of large numbers for the `component count'.
 Specifically they showed that, under some minimal non-degeneracy and covariance decay assumptions on $f$, if $\Phi(\Lambda_R,\ell)$ denotes the number of connected components of $\{f=\ell\}$ in the domain $\Lambda_R:=[-R/2,R/2]^d$ then there exists some constant $c>0$ such that

 almost surely and in $L^1$, as $R\to\infty$.
 (Although the result was stated only for the level set at $\ell=0$, the proof holds verbatim for excursion sets and arbitrary levels.)
 This result was subsequently generalised to the number of components with a given volume \cite{bw18} or a given diffeomorphism type \cite{sw19} as well as to the (higher order) Betti numbers of level sets \cite{wig21}.
 Further properties of the limiting constant in \eqref{e:ns_lln} have also been established \cite{kw18,bmm20,bmm20a}.